noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   .retry(Schedule.poop) // returns a new effect that retries the effect on failure .retryOrElse(Schedule.poop, finallyLambda) // retires according to schedule, else runs finally if schedules finishes with error
-  .retryOrElseEither(Schedule.poop, finallyLambda) // same as retryOrElse, except you have to return an Either .succeed(anything) // see  `# Succeed` .timeout(duration) // returns a new Option[effect], None indicates timeout occurred .toLayer // convert this effect into a layer
+  .retryOrElseEither(Schedule.poop, finallyLambda) // same as retryOrElse, except you have to return an Either .run // Returns an effect that semantically runs the effect on a fiber, producing an Exit (success/failure) for the completion value of the fiber. see # Exit
+  .succeed(anything) // see  `# Succeed`
+  .timeout(duration) // returns a new Option[effect], None indicates timeout occurred .toLayer // convert this effect into a layer